henrybear327/notes/README.md

 To start a new post, please run `hugo new content posts/<filename>.md`.

+To start a new diary post, please run `hugo new content --kind diary posts/diary/<filename>.md`.

 The posts are all in the directory `content/posts`.

 No need to build and push the artifacts anymore, CI will take care of it! ^_^